These almond thumbprint cookies are melt-in-your-mouth tender and positively addicting.

 Instructions

-- Beat the butter and both sugars with an electric mixer on medium high speed for about 4 minutes, scraping down the sides of the bowl a couple of times, until the mixture is light and fluffy.
+- Beat the butter and both sugars with an electric mixer on medium-high speed for about 4 minutes, scraping down the sides of the bowl a couple of times, until the mixture is light in color and so aerated it looks fluffy.

-- In a small bowl, whisk the egg, egg yolk and both extracts to combine.
-Add to butter mixture, beating at medium speed for 1 minute, until well combined.
+- Add the egg, egg yolk, and both extracts to the butter mixture and beat on medium speed for about 1 minute, until well combined.

-- Add all-purpose flour, whole wheat flour, almond flour and salt to a bowl and stir with a wire whisk to combine.
-Add to the butter-egg mixture and mix on low speed just until the shortbread dough comes together.
+- Add all-purpose flour, whole wheat flour, almond flour, and salt to the butter-egg mixture and mix on low speed just until the shortbread dough comes together.
 Cover the dough with plastic wrap and refrigerate for at least 2 hours or up to 3 days.

 - Bake for 14-16 minutes.
 When ready, the cookies will have small cracks in the tops and be set, but still soft.
 Let cool completely on the baking sheet.